Clinical Pharmacology and Therapeutics

 Polypharmacy service – we run a service to support the care of people who take multiple long-term medicines (also known as polypharmacy).
 We run a weekly outpatient clinic, provide advice to other healthcare professionals and run a Skills Development Network to share expertise.
 Click here for more information and here for instructions on how to refer.

-Inpatient care – we work as doctors to care for patients directly on wards and in intensive care
+Specialist therapeutic interests – we have additional specialist interests in managing patients with high blood pressure, supporting women with health issues through their pregnancy and we work as doctors to care for patients directly on wards and in intensive care.

 Clinical trials – we conduct research to test the safety and effectiveness of drugs to treat conditions such as COVID-19